charleslaot/ct_blog/src/data/blog/2023-03-19 Welcome/index.md

 **Expect the unexpected! 😎🎉**

 Here, we'll explore the latest trends, tips, and tricks in the Javascript programming language (and maybe even some ancient ones like Assembly, for those feeling nostalgic).
-We'll also dive into web development topics, covering frameworks like React.js and much more.
+We'll also dive into web development topics, covering frameworks like React and much more.
 Not to mention all the cool gadgets and tech news that we just can't get enough of!

 **A bit about me 🤓**